indigo-dc/bdocker/doc/configuration.md

 ## Client configuration

-The client command line tool is configured by using the same configuration file.
-So that, in case it is the working daemon environment, it is configured with its configuration.
-Although the client uses the next configuration fields:
+The client command line tool is configured by using the same configuration file format.
+In the current version the client is deployed together to the working , so that, it is configured by using the same configuration file.
+Although the client just uses some of the configuration parameters:

 |Group           |Field                |Description
 | -------------- |:-------------------:|:------------------------------------------------|